• Level of education

 • Industrial buses (I2C and SPI): basic operation

-• Hardware and software interruptions.
+• Hardware and software interrupts.
 Case studies:

-- Polling vs. interruptions (application to buses)
+- Polling vs interrupts (application to buses)

-- Management of "basic tasks" in time-sharing: cooperative vs. preemptive multitasking.
+- Management of "basic tasks" in time-sharing: cooperative vs preemptive multitasking

 Read more